 Last week I was thinking about a famous singer and remembered something she said that inspired me to think about relationship success.
 At the start of her career she’d realized that, to get ahead in singing, she’d have to improve her voice projection ability.

-Addressing your weak spots may sound obvious.
+Addressing your weak spots in relationships may sound obvious.
 But it got me thinking, how many people really:

 1. know what’s limiting their relationship success and